 About the author: Hans Irrek is a German essayist and curator; he studied art history, aesthetics and philosophy.
 His publications on photography and art and design classics include essays on Andreas Gursky, Axel Hütte, Mikael Olsson, Isamu Noguchi, and Oscar Niemeyer.
 He is a member of the advisory board of the Photo Book Museum, Germany

-“The potent simplicity of FixingNature becomes as challenging as its evolutionary matrix and spatial complexity.
+“In everyday life, a SIGNATURE simply certifies the authenticity of a document or a work of art bearing the unique fingerprint of the artist and helps to identify his vision.
+But the origins of the term point us further to the SIGNS OF NATURE requiring knowledge about the NATURE OF SIGNS as reassembled in natural science.
+Here the potent simplicity of FixingNature becomes as challenging as its evolutionary matrix and spatial complexity.
 Nature as we see it, is a product of culture: as a matter of fact, nature, understood as a projection of human imagination, can be creatively manipulated and re-arranged.
 After all is it not a given, that any difference between nature and culture can no longer be maintained?
-Nature and culture seem to be the two extremities of an infinite Möbius loop where both sides are bound to become the very other …”
+Nature and culture seem to be the two extremities of an infinite Möbius loop where both sides are bound to become the very other.
+There might not be any clear traces left of the beginning – but quite certainly there is no end.

 Tom Fecht: Mirror and Transformation